-Like I said earlier, writing is my passion.
+As I said earlier, writing is my passion.
 And autumn is my favorite season.
 I cannot help but marry the two together.
 Yes, I have to take it outside.
 The air gets crisp.
-The blue of the sky is unlike the blue of any other season.
-The vault overhead becomes so deep, so azure you can see forever into the heavenlies.
+The blue sky is unlike any other season.
+The vault overhead becomes so deep you can see forever into the heavens.

 Yes, it’s the time of year for a writing road trip.
-First I grab my favorite writing instruments–for me, that’s an unlined sketch pad and my favorite pen–and jump into the car.
-I do not pass Go and I do not collect $200.
+First I grab my favorite tools–for me, that’s an unlined sketch pad and my favorite pen–and jump into the car.
 Then I pick a wonderful spot several hours’ journey from home.

-As darkness falls on me and the cold ashes in the fire ring, my sketch pad is filled with hot molten words of fiery inspiration.
+As darkness falls on me and the ashes cool in the fire ring, my sketch pad is filled with hot molten words of fiery inspiration.
 My heart is quieted and peaceful, my soul spent of its creative flow.
-Sleep is sweet back in the room.

 When I am out on a road trip or day hike, the ideas do not pursue me, but I them.
 I become the hunter, not the hunted.
 And the experience is often exhilarating and joyful.
 It’s time to let your inner writer come out and roar!